nevanscott/uxui0120/_lessons/aspiration.md

 unit: 2
 day: 19
 topics:
-  - ui
+  - User Interface
-  - inspiration
+  - Inspiration
-  - ui-state
+  - User Interface State
-  - style-tile
+  - Style Tile
-  - moodboard
+  - Moodboard
 description: |
   In this lesson, we will explore a few different topics in order to stretch your UI skills.
 ---